mhcp0001/aw-watcher-window/README.md

 Every heartbeat now includes a `virtual_desktop` field indicating the current workspace index (or desktop name on Windows).
 This information is best-effort and may not be available on all desktop environments.

+Window titles can contain sensitive data.
+Use the `--exclude-title` option or set `exclude_title = true` in the configuration to omit the `title` field entirely from the sent events.